![]() |

 Copyright © 2014 Fox |

-Javier Bardem working with Iñárritu got an Oscar nomination in 2010 for “Biutiful,” and now Keaton is most likely will get an Oscar nomination for his magnificent performance in "Birdman" - He is the front runner to win gold.
+Javier Bardem, working with Iñárrit,u got an Oscar nomination in 2010 for “Biutiful,” and now Keaton will most likely get an Oscar nomination for his magnificent performance in “Birdman.”
+He is the front-runner to win gold.

 Edward Norton, always controversial, his powerful presence ignites the big screen with fire.

 Zach Galifianakis’ performance is the best of his career.
-Emma Stone is superb, and she represents a new generation of Hollywood great young actors.
-Everyone is just wonderful.
+Emma Stone is superb and represents a new generation of Hollywood’s great young actors.
+Everyone is just fantastic.

 “Birdman, or (The Unexpected Virtue of Ignorance)” deserves multiple nominations and awards, a simple story in a complex movie that aspires to perfection.

 Zach Galifianakis’ performance is the best of his career.
-Emma Stone is superb, and she represents a new generation of Hollywood great young actors.
-Everyone is just wonderful.
+Emma Stone is superb and represents a new generation of Hollywood’s great young actors.
+Everyone is just fantastic.

 “Birdman, or (The Unexpected Virtue of Ignorance)” deserves multiple nominations and awards, a simple story in a complex movie that aspires to perfection.